 Contact usCall us on 0800 222 733

 Some employers may prefer their trainees to have at least NCEA Level 2.
-Useful subjects include English, maths, geography, tourism and languages.
+Useful subjects include English, maths, geography, information management, and languages.

 Gateway work experience programme in travel

 Secondary students may have the opportunity to take part in the Aviation, Tourism and Travel Training Organisation's Gateway travel programme.
 Students earn NCEA credits while doing work experience in the travel industry.

 - good at listening, and understanding of their clients' needs

 - able to relate to people from a wide range of cultures

 - excellent at time management and planning.

 - work in the travel and tourism industry